felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample05/README.md

     }
 }
 ```
+* Open a WFS for `City 125` as you did before.
+Right-click on a city and "Find Hospitals".
+The Hospitals around the selected city will be displayed.
+* Select the layer `Hospitals` from the layer control.
+Right-click it and select `Vector styling`, changed the icon to a `cross` and change the color to red with red borders.
+The hospitals will be show with a cross icon in the map.

 ### Optional Activity
 Combine this exercise with Exercise 3 to allow adding a TomTom map-tiles layer.
 <strong>HINT:</strong> Refer to `sample03` and copy/paste the required code